-Operations and Accountability - Data and Analysis Data and Analysis Standard Guidance Documentation Example 9.1 Agency has a system or Tracking is by individual program CSBG Agency Annual Report - systems in place to track and systems by Agency-wide system.
-Data Report (CAAR), data report client demographics and CSBG requires Agency-wide system documentation and/or services customers receive. data to be reported on the CSBG direct observation, reports as Agency Annual Report (formerly used by staff, leadership, Board Agency IS Report) or cognizant funder 9.2 Agency has a system or Collection of data by individual Data system documentation systems in place to track family, program systems or agency-wide and/or direct observation, reports agency, and/or community system. as used by staff, leadership, outcomes.
-Board, or cognizant funder 9.3 An analysis of the agency's The presentation must include Strategic Plan Update/Report, outcomes must be presented to any operational or strategic other outcome report, Board the governing Board for review program adjustments and Minutes, Board pre-planning and action within the past 12 improvements.
-Documentation materials/packet months. must be present in the minutes.
-9.4 The Agency submits its Data reported reflects client CSBG Agency Annual Report annual CSBG Agency Annual demographics and Agency-wide (CAAR), email or upload Data Report (CAAR). outcomes. documentation reflecting submission, backup documentation gathered agency- wide to support the CAAR submission
+Data and Analysis Standard Guidance Documentation Example 9.1 Agency has a system or systems in place to track and report client demographics and services customers receive.
+Tracking is by individual program systems by Agency-wide system.
+CSBG requires Agency-wide data to be reported on the CSBG Agency Annual Report (formerly Agency IS Report) CSBG Agency Annual Report - Data Report (CAAR), data system documentation and/or direct observation, reports as used by staff, leadership, Board or cognizant funder 9.2 Agency has a system or systems in place to track family, agency, and/or community outcomes.
+9.3 An analysis of the agency's outcomes must be presented to the governing Board for review and action within the past 12 months.
+Collection of data by individual program systems or agency-wide system.
+The presentation must include any operational or strategic program adjustments and improvements.
+Documentation must be present in the minutes.
+Data system documentation and/or direct observation, reports as used by staff, leadership, Board, or cognizant funder Strategic Plan Update/Report, other outcome report, Board Minutes, Board pre-planning materials/packet 9.4 The Agency submits its annual CSBG Agency Annual Data Report (CAAR).
+Data reported reflects client demographics and Agency-wide outcomes.
+CSBG Agency Annual Report (CAAR), email or upload documentation reflecting submission, backup documentation gathered agencywide to support the CAAR submission